abb128/LiveCaptions/README.md

 Live Captions is an application that provides live captioning for the Linux desktop.

+Join the [Discord Chat](https://discord.gg/QWaJHxWjUM) if you're interested in keeping in touch.

 Only the English language is supported currently.
 Other languages may produce gibberish or a bad phonetic translation.

 Features: